 What Net Neutrality Would Mean For Verizon (& You)

-- Mobile and fixed broadband providers must be utterly transparent about their network management practices.
+- Mobile and fixed broadband providers must be transparent about their network management practices.

-- Net neutrality rules forbid fixed broadband providers from blocking in general; mobile broadband providers may block applications but not competitive services.
+- Fixed broadband providers would be forbidden from blocking; mobile broadband providers may block applications, but not competitive services.

 Speak With An Internet Lawyer

-While the FCC’s net neutrality order released in December 2010 and Verizon’s subsequent appeal are generating a great deal of buzz, it’s still early in the game.
-Ultimately, the court’s decision in the Verizon challenge will largely dictate the direction in which this issue will go.
-The legal community, communications industry and free internet advocates will be watching this case with interest.
+The FCC’s net neutrality order — and Verizon’s subsequent appeal — are generating a great deal of buzz, but it’s still early in the game.
+The legal community, communications industry, and free Internet advocates will be watching this case with interest.

 For more information about how the net neutrality rules will affect you, contact a qualified Internet lawyer.